 Peanut Butter Popcorn Recipe

-Peanut butter lovers rejoice - this Peanut Butter Popcorn is bound to be your new favorite movie night snack.
+Peanut butter lovers rejoice - this Peanut Butter Popcorn recipe is bound to be your new favorite movie night snack.
 Picture freshly air-popped popcorn coated in a salty-sweet caramel mixture made with creamy peanut butter and gooey melted marshmallows.
 Best of all, it takes less than 30 minutes to prepare.

 Feel free to go a step further and add in Reese’s Pieces, or even drizzle melted chocolate over the top as it cools.
 We’ve also given you easy instructions below for how to turn this into popcorn balls.
 There are so many delicious ways to make easy gourmet popcorn right in your very own home.